-The Hoffman Technique is a manual exercise that may help break adhesions at the base of the nipple that keep it inverted.
+The Hoffman Technique is a manual exercise that may help break adhesions at the base of the nipple that keeps it inverted.
 Place the thumbs of both hands opposite each other at the base of the nipple and gently but firmly pull the thumbs away from each other.
 Do this up and down and sideways.
 Repeat this exercise twice a day at first, then work up to five times a day.
-You can do this during pregnancy to prepare your nipples, as well as after your baby is born in order to draw them out.
+You can do this during pregnancy to prepare your nipples, as well as after your baby is born to draw them out.

-An inverted nipple is definitely not a deal breaker for you!
+An inverted nipple is definitely not a deal-breaker for you!

 ““Remember that babies BREASTfeed, not NIPPLEfeed” — La Leche League

-When breastfeeding, baby should open up wide enough that he/she takes a good portion of the breast into his/her mouth, bypassing the nipple entirely.
+When breastfeeding, the baby should open up wide enough that he/she takes a good portion of the breast into his/her mouth, bypassing the nipple entirely.
 Because of this, in most cases, inverted nipples alone will not cause problems with breastfeeding.

 When Inverted Nipples May Interfere With Breastfeeding